francescomucio/tee-as-transformation/docs/user-guide/cli-reference.md

 ```

 **Note:** The `build` command automatically loads seeds before execution.
 Use `seed` when you want to load seeds independently.

+**Empty Projects:**
+If your project has no models, the `build` command will compile successfully and return with a message indicating 0 models were built.
+This allows you to initialize projects and validate configuration before adding models.

+**Error Handling:**
+The build command provides specific error messages for compilation failures (`CompilationError`) and parsing errors (`ParserError`), making it easier to diagnose issues.

 ---